ASHA IMAN VEAL

 Team for EXPO 2016, New Work 2016, We're Always On Time 2017, Design Show 2017, Mayor's cabinet 2017, et. al.

 2018.
-Development independent contractor for new grant relationships, Prison + Neighborhood Arts Project, Chicago, IL.
+Development for new grant writing and fundraising strategy, Prison + Neighborhood Arts Project, Chicago, IL.

 2016 – 2017.
 Editor-in-Chief, emerge: journal of arts administration and policy, Chicago, IL.